-MO652 Physical and Biological Science Curriculum and Instruction
+MO652 Physical and Biological Science

+Curriculum and Instruction for the Elementary Years

 This is a two-part course.
 Part I will show by demonstration and lecture the presentations of biology which are designed to give an understanding of the life on earth.
 Part II will show by demonstration and lecture the presentations of physical and political geography which are designed to give an understanding of the interdependencies of the earth and life upon it.